 Plan to spend money on blank checks if you handwrite checks.
 And if you print paychecks, you need check stock, ink, and a printer.
 You might even need a special MICR printer with magnetic ink.

-Direct deposit is the most common payment method, with 82% of U.S. workers using it.
+Direct deposit is the most common payment method, with over 93% using it.
 One of the biggest benefits of direct deposit is convenience.

 With direct deposit, there’s no need to physically hand an employee their wages.
 So, if you or an employee is on vacation, direct deposit recipients will still receive their wages on time.